oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 Statement Caching in Thin and Thick Modes
 =========================================

-The :ref:`statement cache <stmtcache>` implemented in the python-oracledb Thin mode is capable of determining when different database data types are used for the same bind variables when a statement is re-executed.
+The :ref:`statement cache <stmtcache>` implemented in python-oracledb Thin mode is capable of determining when different database data types are used for the same bind variables when a statement is re-executed.
 This capability is not supported in the Oracle Client libraries that are used in python-oracledb Thick mode.
 Note changing the type of bind variables for the same SQL text is inappropriate and gives indeterminate results in both modes.

 Duplicate SQL Bind Variable Placeholders in Thin and Thick Modes